bigbitbus/bigbitbus-tools-test-scripts/README.md

    open-source software on your test server.
 Please read the script to fully understand how it works and what will be installed.

+4. We currently share data for up to 8-vCPU cloud VMs, so the tool wont be useful for say, 40 core bare metal servers!.
+[Contact us](mailto:contact@bigbitbus.com) if you want to see other VM support.